cosmo-parker/code-notes/React-Learn-Once-Write-Anywhere.md

 * A pattern for user interfaces
 * Declarative method of declarting components
 * Components can be black boxes to each other.
-  * Component props is like is API.
+  * Component props is like it's API.
 * One way data flow
   * `props` down, `actions` up
 * Presentation components cannot mutate state, which reduces surface area for bugs.